angelitomg/QimageComponent/README.md

 Methods
 --------------

-copy() -> For copy uploaded images.
+copy -> Copy uploaded images.
-resize() -> For resize an image.
+resize -> Resize an image.
-watermark() -> To add watermark in an image.
+watermark -> Add watermark in an image.
+crop -> Crop an image.
-verifyMime() -> An internal method for verify the MIME type of a file based on file extension.
+_verifyMime -> Verify the MIME type of a file based on file extension.
+_getCreateFunction -> Get image creation function based on image mime type.
+_getFinishFunction -> Get image finish function based on image mime type.
+_getErrors -> Get all errors that occurred in Qimage.

-For more details of the methods, see comments in the QimageComponent.php file.
+More details can be found in the comments of the methods.

 Installation
 --------------

  - Copy QimageComponent.php to /app/Controller/Component/
  - Add QimageComponent to components array of your controller: var $components = array('Qimage');
- - Call the Qimage methods: $this->Qimage->methodName();
+ - Call Qimage methods: $this->Qimage->methodName();

  NOTE: default watermark image is /app/webroot/img/watermark.png